No. 3 Oregon has big 4th quarter in 41-19 win over Arizona

 THIBODEAUX’S BRIEF RETURN

 The Ducks saw the return of defensive end Kayvon Thibodeaux, who hadn’t played since injured his ankle in the opener.
 Thibodeaux, who is considered a top pick in the NFL draft next year if he decides to go pro, came into the game midway through the first quarter.
-However, he did not return in the second half after he appeared to aggravate his ankle injury.
+However, he did not return in the second half.

+Although it appeared that Thibodeaux reaggravated the injury, coach Mario Cristobal said after the game that sitting him in the second half was about load management.

 UP NEXT